André Paul Guillaume Gide

 Biography

-André Paul Guillaume Gide was a French writer and author whose writings spanned a wide variety of styles and topics.
+André Paul Guillaume Gide was a French writer and author whose writing spanned a wide variety of styles and topics.
 He was awarded the 1947 Nobel Prize in Literature.
-Gide's career ranged from his beginnings in the symbolist movement, to criticising imperialism between the two World Wars.
-The author of more than fifty books, he was described in his obituary in The New York Times as "France's greatest contemporary man of letters" and "judged the greatest French writer of this century by the literary cognoscenti."
+Gide's career ranged from his beginnings in the symbolist movement to criticising imperialism between the two World Wars.
+The author of more than 50 books, he was described in his New York Times obituary as "France's greatest contemporary man of letters" and "judged the greatest French writer of this century by the literary cognoscenti."

 Read more on Wikipedia →